-Residents vs. Non-Residents:
+Residents vs. Non-Residents

 - A valid Texas driver's license

-- A current Texas voter registration certificate
+- A valid Texas voter registration certificate

-- A Current Texas vehicle registration
+- A valid Texas vehicle registration

-- A current Texas homestead property tax statement
+- A Texas homestead property tax statement

 - Six months of recent utility bills